shaan-s/minitronome/README.md

 # minitronome
-a little metronome. pygame and playsound for python needed
+a little metronome.

+# what you need
+python
+pygame
+playsound

+just a small metronome app for BPMs 6 - 600